butla/falcon/docs/user/tutorial.rst

 You can configure logging there, set up production resources, etc.
 Most of the time a function like this will get in the way of unit testing, so we can keep it here to be used when the app is run by Gunicorn.
-Note, that as of now, the command to run the application changes:
+The command to run the application is now:

 .. code:: bash